 Licensed Independent Clinical Social Worker (LICSW)

-Abra Kelson, a ten-year social worker, has served as an oncology social worker for over eight years and has been on the board of directors with The Journey Fund since its founding.
+Abra Kelson, a licensed independent clinical social worker, has served as an oncology social worker for nine years and has been on the board of directors with The Journey Fund since its founding.
 Abra has continually served in leadership roles working to promote psychosocial oncology, advancing programs and services related to practical, social, and emotional aspects of cancer care.
 Additionally, Abra is a passionate advocate in state and federal arenas, advocating for improvements in cancer care, including access, quality, and cost.